• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 Collateral circulation assessment on CTA

-• for evaluation, we can use a simple Collateral Score (CS) – a semi-quantitative quick comparison of collateral vessel filling in the territory of the occluded artery compared to the contralateral hemisphere.
-There is an individual score for a single- and multiphase CTA (mCTA)
+• a semi-quantitative rapid comparison of collateral filling in the territory of the occluded artery compared to the contralateral hemisphere

 Multiphase CTA - distinguishing missing collaterasl from slowed flow antero- or retrograde flow